 Twelve districts of Berlin, twelve different perspectives on the capital.
 Sometimes of treetops, sometimes of roofs of old buildings, but somehow always of the TV Tower.
 Climb with us to the highest peaks in the neighbourhood.
-Most importantly: this is not for you if you're afraid of heights!
+The most important thing: You don't have to be free from giddiness for all the elevations!

 Großer Bunkerberg in Friedrichshain-Kreuzberg

 The Bunkerberg in Volkspark Friedrichshain rises 78 metres into the air.
 Either stroll up the winding paths at your leisure - or join the joggers who work their way up at speed.
 You'll be rewarded with a view of the park, Prenzlauer Berg and Mitte - especially beautiful at dusk.

 It is the landmark of its neighbourhood: the Schrotkugelturm (shotgun pellet tower) can be seen from afar in the Viktoriastadt district of Lichtenberg.
 Lead pellets were once cast here, which were particularly popular with hunters because of their accuracy.
 Today you can visit the tower on a guided tour as soon as it is possible again.

 From the top of the Großer Ahrensfelder Berg you have an amazing view of Marzahn and the Brandenburg region beyond.
 And of course you can also see the TV tower from here.
 If you're cycling, it's worth taking a trip along the Wuhle River to the Ahrensfelder Terrassen (Ahrensfeld Terraces), an award-winning urban redevelopment project of the 21st century and a showcase project for the district.

 By the way: not far from Ahrenfelder Berg are the Gardens of the World and the Kienberg with its observation tower.